 How will PIPE-CF work with CF AMR Syndicate?

 The CF AMR Syndicate has supported this project from the beginning.
 They’d already started to talk to companies and academics about what they thought the barriers were.
 This was in line with our concerns and it was great to join forces.
 We really appreciate their support.
 We plan to work together throughout the project and this link is vital to the success of the venture.
-The CF syndicate will help us to develop workshops, communicate with all the relevant people such as industry and regulators.
+The CF syndicate will help us to develop workshops, and communicate with all the relevant people such as industry and regulators.
 Together we hope to create an open and collaborative platform and are happy to talk to anyone interested in the area.

-To find out more about PIPE CF, visit the Cystic Fibrosis Trust’s website >
+To find out more about PIPE CF, visit the Cystic Fibrosis Trust’s website.